Anita Herbert Puts Sculpted Bod On Show In Crop Top & Bikini Bottoms

 Her black crop top had short sleeves and large writing in white font in the front next to a graphic of a crown.
 Her bikini bottoms had a classic cut with straps that rested high on her hips, and her incredible abs and muscular legs were hard to miss.

-Anita wore her hair in a couple of pigtails, and brushed her locks in front of her shoulders.
-Her makeup application apparently included dark purple eyeshadow with silver highlights under her brows, and dark long lashes.
+Anita wore her hair in a couple of pigtails and brushed her locks in front of her shoulders.
+Her makeup application apparently included dark purple eyeshadow with silver highlights under her brows and dark long lashes.
 She accessorized with stud earrings and clipped a pair of sunglasses onto her shirt.
 Moreover, her periwinkle blue manicure peeked through.

 Behind her was a green hill with trees in the distance.
 The photo was taken on a sunny day, and she was drenched in bright sunlight that left her tan looking glowing.